interledger/rafiki/packages/documentation/src/content/docs/integration/getting-started.md

 Furthermore, each payment account managed by the Account Servicing Entity needs to be issued at least one [payment pointer](#issuing-payment-pointers) in order to be serviced by Rafiki and send or receive Interledger payments.

-## Quotes / Rates and Fees
+## Quotes and Fees

 Every Interledger payment is preceded with a quote that estimates the costs for transfering value from A to B. The Account Servicing Entity may set fees on top of that for facilitating that transfer.
 How they structure those fees is completely up to the Account Servicing Entity.
+The fees are entirely set by the asset

 ### Exchange Rates